raunakchowdhury/rm-rf/README.md

 There will be two inheritance trees: Plants and Zombies.
 	- Plants
 		- Peashooter
 		- Wall-Nut
 	- Zombies
 		- Regular Zombie
-Shovels will be used to remove plants.

 # How to Run:
 0. Run Woo.pde.
-  - Run the following commands:
+  - Run the following commands in the terminal:
   ```
   cd Woo
   processing Woo.pde
+  - Type the following command on the keyboard
+  C-r
   ```
 1. You will be introduced to the game via the start screen.
 Click anywhere to start.
-2. Click on plants in the Queue (see the section in the UI) to place them on the plots, by clicking again
+2. Click on a plot of grass to place the next plant (displayed in top left corner).
 3. Place the plants strategically so no zombies can get past the plants to the house.
   - Wincon: Zomboss health is depleted
   - Losecon: Zombies reach the other side (you're a skrub if you lose)
 4. If you win/lose, you will be led to the respective screen.
-Click anywhere to continue.
+Click anywhere to restart.